Preschool Boycott!

 front of the California State Capitol Building

-Tots Abandon Circle Time and Demand a NO Vote on California's Proposition 82
+Tots Abandon Circle Time and Demand NO Taxes Be Spent on Universal Preschool

-preschools on Election Day, Tuesday, June 6th, demanding more time at home with mom and
+April 15th, demanding more time at home with mom and dad.
+Tired

 Stop Preschool Hype!